Important Update: Accounts Empty in 3.1.8

 There are two apps in Google’s Play store and the simple guidance below will help you to make the right choice.

-- “GACW – 2FA TOTP Auth Client for Wear” is very similar to the first one, except that in addition to Gear, it supports Android Wear and Fitbit devices as well.
+- “2FA Hub for multiple watches – former GACW” is very similar to the first one, except that in addition to Gear, it supports Android Wear, Fitbit and Garmin devices as well.
 It also doesn’t have any ads.
-Choose this one if you need support for both Gear and Wear or Fitbit devices, don’t like ads, and don’t mind to spend $2.
+Choose this one if you need support for both Gear and Wear or Fitbit and Garmin devices, don’t like ads, and don’t mind to spend $2.

 How to Choose Right App in Samsung Store